sara-nl/clouddocs/TUDelftcourse-20160413/partA.markdown

 #### Change your password

-Let's change the initial password now.
+Once you login to the UI, it is a best practice to change the initial password.

 * Locate the *buddy* icon <i class="fa fa-user"></i> with your user name at the top-right corner of the screen.
 * Click it, select *<i class="fa fa-cog"></i> Settings* and then use the _Update password_ button.